David-OConnor/bio_files/README.md

 - CIF structure formats (2fo-fc etc) (Exists in Daedalus; needs to be decoupled)

 For Genbank, we recommend [gb-io](https://docs.rs/gb-io/latest/gb_io/).
-For atom coordinate mmCIF and PDB, we recommend [Pdbtbx](https://docs.rs/pdbtbx/latest/pdbtbx/).
-We do not plan to support these formats, due to the existence of these high-quality libraries.
+We do not plan to support this format, due to this high quality library.

 Each module represents a file format, and most have dedicated structs dedicated to operating on that format.